Enhancing Fiscal Management and Revenue Generation Amidst the Ebola Crisis

 Project Overview

-This study, conducted for the Budget Advocacy Network (BAN) in Sierra Leone, aimed to support the government in addressing the fiscal challenges posed by the Ebola epidemic.
-With revenue losses estimated at $45.7 million and additional expenditures of $36 million, the research explored policy alternatives for efficient public spending and potential revenue generation.
-The study identified key areas for fiscal improvement, including eliminating discretionary import exemptions, reforming personal income tax brackets, and enforcing rental taxation.
-Recommendations also emphasized the need for greater transparency, accountability, and integration of financial management systems to optimize public spending and sustain social welfare initiatives during the crisis.
+This study, conducted for the Budget Advocacy Network (BAN) in Sierra Leone, aimed to support the government in addressing the severe fiscal challenges posed by the Ebola epidemic.
+With revenue losses estimated at $45.7 million and additional expenditures of $36 million, the research explored policy alternatives for efficient public spending and potential revenue generation under crisis conditions.